Sumner-lab/NCBI_Genome_GFF_upload/README.md

 Steps.

+1a.
+Create a Bioproject for your Genome and annotation: https://submit.ncbi.nlm.nih.gov/subs/bioproject/

 1. Download `table2asn` executable from NCBI : https://ftp.ncbi.nlm.nih.gov/asn1-converters/by_program/table2asn.
 For me this didn't work with the mac one, so I used the linux one and did it through myriad.
 Which includes: